 The doctoral program is designed to support and direct students at the highest level of academic study in the theological disciplines.
 Students work in a collegial and collaborative context, while also acquiring the skills and resources for independent study.
 A doctoral graduate will have engaged his or her area of interest in sufficient depth to undertake original specialized research, and he or she will have acquired the breadth of perspective and knowledge essential for post-secondary teaching in his or her discipline.
-Many doctoral graduates are appointed to roles of theological leadership in the Church.
+Most doctoral graduates are appointed either to teaching positions or to roles of theological leadership in the Church.